DarkC35/ha_linznetz/README.md

 **To use this integration you need a free account at https://www.linznetz.at and enable the quater-hour(QH) analysis ("Viertelstundenauswertung").
 Then it will take 1-2 days until your SmartMeter transfers the QH data to LINZ NETZ.** Please make sure you have a LINZ NETZ account since *LINZ AG Plus24* does not support QH E-Mail reports!
 (You can have both accounts if you want to.)
 You can check on the LINZ NETZ services page > "Verbrauchsdateninformation"/"Verbräuche anzeigen" if your SmartMeter supports QH analysis and if your data is already transmitted to LINZ NETZ.

 During the configuration insert the 33 characters long "meter point number" ("Zählerpunktnummer") you can find on https://www.linznetz.at > "Meine Verbräuche" > "Verbräuche anzeigen".
 This number is used as the unique ID.
-If you don't want to use your real number just use `AT0000000000000000000000000000000` but please make sure you need another number if you need a second instance of this integration!
+If you don't want to use your real number (e.g. for testing) just use `AT0000000000000000000000000000000` but please make sure you need another number if you need a second instance of this integration!
 The second configuration value `name` is optinal, you can use it to identify different SmartMeters, the default name is "SmartMeter".

 This will create a `sensor.smartmeter_energy` entity which you can use to import the QH reports to.
 To import your QH reports use the `linznetz.import_report` service.